-CES ringing data integrate productivity across the whole season, including juvenile survival in the first few weeks or months after fledging.
-According to this measure, productivity has fallen significantly for eight of the species monitored.
-The productivity of Blue Tit, Willow Tit and Sedge Warbler has fallen by more than 50% over the last 25 years, while Willow Warbler, Blackcap, Garden Warbler, Song Thrush and Reed Bunting exhibit reductions of between 25% and 50%.
-For species such as Blue Tit and Blackcap, where a concurrent population increase has occurred, reductions in productivity may be driven by density-dependent processes, whereby increased competition for resources in an expanding population reduces the mean breeding success per pair.
+CES ringing data integrate productivity across the whole season, including juvenile survival in the first few weeks after fledging, the key breeding success parameter being the ratio of juveniles to adults captured.
+According to this measure, productivity has fallen significantly for 10 of the 24 species monitored.
+Blue Tit, Willow Tit, Sedge Warbler and Reed Bunting have exhibited declines of more than 50% over the last 25 years, while reductions of between 25% and 49% have been observed for Great Tit, Willow Warbler, Blackcap, Garden Warbler and Song Thrush.
+For species such as Blue Tit, Great Tit and Blackcap, where a concurrent population increase has occurred, reductions in productivity may be at least partly driven by density-dependent processes, whereby increased competition for resources in an expanding population reduces the mean breeding success per pair.
+Alternatively, climate induced mismatch with invertebrate food supplies may be impacting negatively on productivity and/or post-fledging survival, particularly in the case of the caterpillar-dependent tit species.
 Song Thrush and Sedge Warbler have experienced significant declines in abundance, either on CES sites or more widely (based on CBC/BBS figures), but previous analyses suggest that falling survival rates are likely to have been a more important contributor to population changes than reduced productivity.
-There is some evidence that a reduction in the number of offspring produced may be the driver of Willow Warbler declines, however, and may also be preventing recovery of the UKReed Bunting population.
+There is, however, increasing evidence that a reduction in the number of offspring produced may be an important driver of Willow Warbler declines (and possibly other migratory species) and may also be preventing recovery of the UKReed Bunting population.